FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
-1. When does it fail?
+2. When does it fail?
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+The model works well when the testing participants have obvious facial expressions and body poses; for instance, sitting with a round-shouldered slouch and almost closed eyes when users are drained.
+I also tested the protoype myself, and it worked perfectly well for me.
+This is mainly due to the fact that the model was trained with the image samples of my face and poses.
+The system failed when the testing participants remained neutral and didn't reveal too much emotion.
+The model were having hard time understanding how the users felt and distinguishing energy levels.
+Some other scenarios that I believe could also cause problems are when users have glasses or hats on.
+These accessiories might hinder the system's ability to detect users' energy levels.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?